linushak/devstarCode/README.md

 ### Mission Description ###

 Your squad has now deployed one or several individual microservices (fighters).
-Our next mission will be add to another fighter to the squad by scaling up the number of instances for one of them.
+Our next mission will be add to another fighter to the squad by scaling up the number of instances for your fighter.

 ### Mission Awards ###

-- Maximum number of points for this mission: **100**
+- Number of points for this mission: **100**
-- Lesser points will be given to subsequent squads.

 ### Mission Instructions ###

-1. Sign in to Application Container Cloud using the URL and credentials you were given by Martin.
+1. Sign in to Application Container Cloud using the URL and credentials for your squad.

 The URL is: https://apaas.europe.oraclecloud.com/apaas/faces/aPaaSRunner.jspx

-2. Click your deployed application (yours is identified by your usernumber):
+2. Click your deployed application (yours is identified by your GitHub username):

 3. Click your deployed application.
 If your microservice is deployed, you can view the logs.
 [Click here](../logs.md) for instructions on how to view the logs. **Before you continue to the next step, make sure that you are able to retrieve and read the logs from your running application!**